akashm776/otco/README.md

 - Ungated OT-Mix variants found useful local hard-negative structure, but did **not** beat the baseline in final retrieval.
 - Mixed batching was the strongest ungated OT variant and finished second among ungated runs: **1.32% Avg R@1**, below the baseline's **1.38%**.
 - Mixed-gated OT-Mix reached **1.33% Avg R@1**, improving Text → Image to **1.24%** but reducing Image → Text to **1.42%**.
-- **Adaptive gated OT-Mix with random batching remains the best observed CUB-200 result so far: 1.44% Avg R@1**, above the baseline's **1.38%**.
+- **Adaptive gated OT-Mix with random batching is the best batch-local result so far: 1.44% Avg R@1**, above the baseline's **1.38%**.
+- **Cached-pool gated OT-Mix is the best observed CUB-200 result so far: 1.48% Avg R@1**, using a random epoch-cached pool of 128 detached image embeddings.
 - The main open issue is no longer whether OT can find hard negatives.
 It can.
 The issue is how to decide **when OT pressure should be applied**.

 This repository should be read as a **research artifact**, not a finished benchmark report.
-The gated result is a positive one-seed result and should be validated with additional seeds and ablations.
+The gated and cached-pool results are positive one-seed results and should be validated with additional seeds and ablations.

 ---